wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 == Changelog ==

+= 2.8.1 =
+- Improved the login captcha implementation
+- Changed the management permission to manage_options

 = 2.8 =
 - Added a feature to insert a simple math captcha to the WordPress comment form (to reduce comment spam).
 Check the spam prevention menu for this new feature.
 - Fixed a minor bug with bulk unlock/delete in user login menu